corrscope/corrscope/README.md

 ## Mac-specific Issues

-### M1 Slowdown

-On M1 processors, if you open preview, after 40 or so seconds, the preview may suddenly slow down and audio will stop playing.
-This is because macOS thinks ffplay is the active app, and Corrscope is a background job burning CPU, so it moves Corrscope to an Efficiency core, slowing it down.
+### Preview audio cutting out

+When you preview a video in Corrscope, it sends video frames to ffplay, which opens a video player window and also plays synchronized audio.
+On Mac (at least my M1 MacBook Air running macOS 12.3), switching windows can cause ffplay to stutter and temporarily or semi-permanently stop playing audio (until you restart the preview).
 There is no fix for this issue at the moment.

-As a workaround, you can click on Corrscope's window to avoid the slowdown, and drag it aside so it doesn't obstruct the preview.
+Rendering does not stutter on M1, since neither corrscope nor ffmpeg are affected by app switching, or App Nap.

 ### Gatekeeper